lauroro/esp8266-ledstrip/README.md

 A project to interact with a WS2812b led strip via web-interface, using WS2812FX library.
 You can change leds color, effect mode and effect's speed.

 ## Diagram
-Something like this should be fine.
-Better to follow this scheme.
-Personally I did something bad, basically I connected the led strip directly to the board.
-Before I understood it couldn't be sane I cooked two esp8266 boards... so, better to follow the scheme.
 ![image](https://user-images.githubusercontent.com/88981092/180605580-85468224-4cd8-482d-a53f-a9edce21295e.png)

 ## What's needed